stefan-vatov/holorepo/README.md

 - Manage multiple Git repositories from a single config file.
 - Clone repositories in parallel.
 - Run commands in each repository simultaneously.
 - Synchronize files across repositories.
+(TODO)

 ## Installation